kevinding0218/InterviewDocuments/Q and A/Algo/Frequent.md

 - declare a pointer `total` to indicate current position that reads from beginning to current length
 - declare a char array `tmp` of size 4 to store `read4` content
 - while (!eof && total < n) we keep read from file by `read4`， each time
-	- declare a local int `count` to indicate total characters count from read4,
+	- declare a local int `bufCount` to indicate total characters count from read4,
-	- check `eof = count < 4`
+	- check `eof = bufCount< 4`
-	- update `count = Math.min(count, n - total)` in case current read4 returns more than what we need
+	- update `bufCount= Math.min(bufCount, n - total)` in case current read4 returns more than what we need to just total of n characters
 	- update result as `buf[total++] = tmp[0 ~ count]`
 #### Time: O(n/4)
 #### Space:O(1)